rocky/python-decompile-cfg/README.rst

 statements is slow.
 We don't handle Cython_ or MicroPython_ which don't use bytecode.

 There are numerous bugs in decompilation.
-And that's true for every other CPython decompiler I have encountered, even the ones that claimed to be "perfect" on some particular version like 2.4.
+And that's true for every other CPython decompilers I have encountered, even the ones that claimed to be "perfect" on some particular version like 2.4.

 As Python progresses decompilation also gets harder because the